Today's Articles

 *Patricia Smith was born on this date in 1955.
 She is a Black poet, spoken-word performer, playwright, author, writing teacher, and former journalist.

 Patricia Smith was born in Chicago, Illinois.
 She attended Southern Illinois University and Northwestern University.
-She has published poems in literary magazines and journals, including TriQuarterly, Poetry, The Paris Review, and Tin House, and anthologies, including American Voices and The Oxford Anthology of African American Poetry.
+She has published poems in literary magazines and journals, including TriQuarterly, Poetry, The Paris Review, and Tin House, as well as anthologies, including American Voices and The Oxford Anthology of African American Poetry.
 She is on the Stonecoast MFA Program in Creative Writing faculty at Sierra Nevada College.

 She has read her poetry at venues including the Poets Stage in Stockholm, Urban Voices in South Africa, Rotterdam's Poetry International Festival, the Aran Islands International Poetry and Prose Festival, and on tour in Germany, Austria, and Holland.
 In the U.S., she's performed at the National Book Festival, Carnegie Hall, and the Dodge Poetry Festival.
 A selection of Smith's poetry was produced as a one-woman play by Nobel Prize-winner Derek Walcott and performed at both Boston University Playwrights Theater and the historic Trinidad Theater Workshop.
 Another play, based on Life According to Motown, was staged by Company One Theater in Hartford, Ct., and reviewed favorably in The New York Times.